 And two important characteristics of these containers are

 - There exists a key.
 In case of map and set, key is unique.
 In case of multimap and multiset, multiple values for a key are allowed.
 In case of map and multimap, there are key-value pairs.
 In case of set, there are only keys.

 - Elements follow strict weak ordering..

-These are the following which comes under associative containers
+These are the following which comes under the associative containers

 - map: here each key we create must be unique.